Agency and Active Inference

 Two Roads, One Structure

 Take stock of what just happened.
-A framework built from the thermodynamics of control — Landauer costs, divergences between outcome distributions, the physics of steering — was set beside a framework built from the statistical physics of self-organizing systems and the neuroscience of prediction.
+A framework built from the thermodynamics of control — physical implementation costs, divergences between outcome distributions, the constraints on steering — was set beside a framework built from the statistical physics of self-organizing systems and the neuroscience of prediction.
 Neither was derived from the other.
 They do not share a vocabulary, a lineage, or a motivating problem.
-And they agree point for point: control costs work in proportion to its informational demands; control capacity decays without continuous exchange with the environment; perfect control is impossible in principle.
+Yet they converge on a bounded picture: control has informational demands and physical costs; sustained organization depends on exchange with an environment; finite embedded systems do not achieve perfect control.

 References